-Learning UiPath can be a an uphill task.
+Learning UiPath can be an uphill task.
 As much as I think video tutorials are awesome, as much do I find books valuable.
-In average I consume one book per week (fiction and non-fiction).
-The books below are the best, when it comes to learning RPA.
+On average I consume one book per week (fiction and non-fiction).
+The books below are the best when it comes to learning RPA.
 I have personally read all of them (and many more).
-Please note that I will get affiliate on the books, but I would recommend them anyways.
+Please note that I will get affiliates on the books, but I would recommend them anyways.
 Happy reading 🙂

 This is a non-technical handbook regarding RPA enterprise implementation.
 It is very UiPath heavy, hence my recommendation in this category.

 The book covers all bases of RPA and gives broad insight into the area when you are about to consider RPA technologies.
 It is packed with best practices, use cases, pitfalls to avoid and prepare for.
 The topics are also often present in job interview tests, so are you about to prepare for a such, buy this book.
 Get it on Amazon.

 Intelligent automation is everything a white-collar (office) worker can do and can be divided into four subsets.
 Doing: This is core RPA as you know it.
 A process-driven technology that automates repetitive and rule-based business processes.
 Seeing: OCR and image analysis.
 Speaking/listening: Chatbots and sentiment analysis.
 Thinking and learning: Machine learning.

 Doing is RPA, and the other three subsets (seeing, speaking/listening, and thinking/learning) are AI.
 The real power in our RPA solutions comes when we can add AI to them.
 Read Pascal Bornet’s masterpiece of a book and explain intelligent automation in detail and learn to apply it to your RPA solutions.
 Get it on Amazon.

 Even though RPA development is low-code you still need a basic understanding of software development.
 That is the best practices on how you structure your work to maximize the overall value of your automated workflows.